-DATED: May 1, 2018 DUE: May 1, as shown herein
+DATED: December 1, 2018

+DUE: December 1, as shown herein

-The \$18,755,000 General Obligation Bonds, Series 2018A (the "2018A Bonds" or the "Bonds") will be issued in fully registered form and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
-Purchases of the 2018A Bonds will be made in book-entry form only, through brokers and dealers who are, or who act through DTC participants.
-Purchases of the 2018A Bonds may be made in the denomination of \$1,000 or any multiples thereof.
-Beneficial owners of the 2018A Bonds will not receive physical delivery of Bond certificates so long as DTC or a successor securities depository acts as the securities depository with respect to the Bonds.
+The \$10,860,000 General Obligation Bonds, Series 2018B (the "2018B Bonds"),\$11,500,000 General Obligation Bonds, Series 2018C (the "2018C Bonds") and General Obligation Bonds, Series 2018D (the "2018D Bonds"), (collectively, the "Offered Bonds" or the "Bonds") will be issued in fully registered form and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
+Purchases of the Offered Bonds will be made in book-entry form only, through brokers and dealers who are, or who act through DTC participants.
+Purchases of the Offered Bonds may be made in the denominations of \$1,000 or any multiples thereof.
+Beneficial owners of the Offered Bonds will not receive physical delivery of Bond certificates so long as DTC or a successor securities depository acts as the securities depository with respect to the Bonds.
 So long as DTC or its nominee is the registered owner of the Bonds, payment of the principal of, and premium, if any, on the Bonds will be made by BOKF, National Association, Tulsa, Oklahoma, as initial Paying Agent/Registrar (the "Paying Agent"), directly to DTC or its nominee.
-Interest on the 2018A Bonds is payable May 1 and November 1, commencing May 1, 2019.
+Interest on the Offered Bonds is payable semi-annually on June 1 and December 1, commencing June 1, 2020.
 Disbursement of such payments to DTC participants is the responsibility of DTC and disbursement of such payments to the beneficial owners is the responsibility of DTC participants.
-(See "DESCRIPTION OF THE BONDS--Book-Entry System" herein.)
-The 2018A Bonds are subject to redemption prior to maturity.
-(See "DESCRIPTION OF THE BONDS--Redemption Provisions" herein.)
+See "DESCRIPTION OF THE BONDS--Book-Entry System" herein.
+The 2018B Bonds and the 2018C Bonds are subject to redemption prior to maturity.
+See "DESCRIPTION OF THE BONDS-Redemption Provisions" herein.

-The Bonds constitute direct and general obligations of the City of Broken Arrow, Oklahoma, payable as to principal and interest from ad valorem taxes which may be levied WITHOUT LIMITATION AS TO RATE OR AMOUNT on all taxable property within the City, excepting homestead exemptions, as prescribed in Article X, Section 27, of the Constitution of the State of Oklahoma.
-The 2018A Bonds are to be issued pursuant to an election held August 26, 2014, at which the qualified electors of the City approved an aggregate amount of \$59,935,000 in general obligation bonds for various capital improvements.
-The proceeds of the 2018A Bonds will be used to provide funds for (i) constructing and repairing streets (\$11,620,000); (ii) public safety improvements (\$2,070,500); (iii) parks and recreation improvements (\$2,700,000); (iv) public buildings (\$1,115,000) and (v) stormwater improvements (\$1,249,500).
+The Bonds constitute direct and general obligations of the City of Broken Arrow, Oklahoma (the "City" or the "Issuer"), payable as to principal and interest from ad valorem taxes which may be levied WITHOUT LIMITATION AS TO RATE OR AMOUNT on all taxable property within the City, excepting homestead exemptions, as prescribed in Article X, Sections 26 and 27, of the Constitution of the State of Oklahoma.
+The 2018B Bonds are to be issued pursuant to an election held August 26, 2014, at which the qualified electors of the City approved an aggregate amount of \$59,935,000 in general obligation bonds for various capital improvements.
+The proceeds of the 2018B Bonds are expected to be used to provide funds for (i) constructing and repairing streets (\$6,305,000); (ii) public safety improvements (\$2,033,000); (iii) parks and recreation improvements (\$1,892,000) and (iv) stormwater improvements (\$630,000).
+The 2018C Bonds and 2018D Bonds are to be issued pursuant to an election held August 28, 2018, at which the qualified electors of the City approved an aggregate amount of \$210,525,000 in general obligation bonds for various capital improvements.
+The proceeds of the 2018C Bonds are expected to be used to provide funds for (i) constructing and repairing streets (\$5,310,000); (iii) parks and recreation improvements (\$1,500,000); (iii) public buildings (\$3,870,000) and (iv) stormwater improvements (\$820,000).
+The proceeds of the 2018D Bonds are expected to be used to provide funds for drainage improvements (\$1,000,000).
 See "DESCRIPTION OF THE BONDS-Purpose of the Bonds" herein.